ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 We use the approach from :cite:p:`Nikulin2011` for adjusting the sensor-space SNR of sources.
-Namely, we calculate the mean variance of each point or patch source across all sensors and adjust it relative to the mean variance of all noise sources.
+Namely, we calculate the mean variance of each point or patch source across all sensors and adjust it relative to the mean variance of all noise sources (mean over sensors but summed over noise sources).
 The calculation of variance is performed after filtering both time series (signal and noise) in the frequency band of interest.

 By default, no adjustment of SNR is performed.
-To enable it, you need to specify the value of SNR using the ``snr`` argument and provide the limits of the frequency band in ``snr_params`` as shown below:
+To enable it, you need to specify the value of SNR using the ``snr`` argument and provide the limits of the frequency band in ``snr_params`` when adding the point or patch sources:

 .. code-block:: python